 Votes will be counted by representatives of our transfer agent, The Bank of New York, who will separately count "For" and "Withhold" and, with respect to proposals other than the election of directors, "Against" votes, abstentions and broker non-votes.
 Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
-Broker non-votes have no effect with regard to Proposal 1, will have the same effect as an "Against" vote with regard to Proposals 2A-2H, and will not be counted towards the vote total for any proposal.
+Broker non-votes have no effect and will not be counted towards the vote total for any proposal.
 We expect that our chief financial officer, Harry Brill, will be appointed as the inspector of election.